btckit-org/btckit-docs/docs/99-misc/99-over-the-air.md

 :::info wip
 The chainid should be the respective chain for L2s, if applicable.
 It can be left empty if none is applicable e.g. Lightning.

-Or maybe let's use a specific id for this protocol as the chainid is not needed or should be pushed to the params (or always handled by the wallet itself)?
+`todo: Or maybe let's use a specific id for this protocol as the chainid is not needed or should be pushed to the params (or always handled by the wallet itself)?`
 :::